sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 I've done much introspective work throughout these last couple of years, which has helped me redefine priorities and, perhaps most importantly, free myself from old narratives and fears that had been holding me back from experiences that truly matter.
 All of this vital in realizing what the next step should be.

 ## Arriving in Latium

+> ‘Son, when you’re carried to an unknown shore, food is lacking,
+>
+> and you’re forced to eat the tables, then look for a home
+>
+> in your weariness: and remember first thing to set your hand
+>
+> on a site there, and build your houses behind a rampart.’
+>
+> --- Virgil, The Aeneid, Book VII

 Why do I say then that I am returning home, when I'm going to a place I've never been?
 The best way to try to answer this question for myself is by first realizing that where my journey started is a place I can no longer call home.
 Neigher the place nor I are the same as when I've left.
 I've taken with me little pieces of everywhere I've been, until little by little, they've morphed into part of my being.
 Like a puzzle piece that's been away too long, bent and and reshaped to fit elsewhere, so that it can no longer fit in its original spot, I can't fully identify with one place.
 Not that the piece ever did fit, hence the reason for my quest.